MarcelKoeberlin/knowledge/src/site/notes/Courses/2025 Quantum Electronics Gallmann/8 Laser Fundamentals.md

 $$
 \gamma_0=N_0\sigma=R_p\tau_2\sigma,
 $$
 which implies that for increasing photon number, the gain is reduced.
-We call this ==saturation== and say the gain is saturated.
+We call this _saturation_ and say the gain is saturated.
 Another way write the gain is
 $$
 \gamma=\frac{\gamma_0}{1+I / I_{\mathrm{sat}}}=\frac{\gamma_0}{1+\phi / \phi_{\mathrm{s}}},
 $$